yumi-h-1/Visual-Analysis-of-Starbucks-Customer-Profiles-and-Promotions/README.md

 - **Exploratory Data Analysis**: Performed visual analysis on customer demographics and promotions to understand customer behaviours and promotional activities.

 ## Key Findings
 - **Offer Types**:Both BOGO and discount offers appear to have similar distribution levels, each around 50-60K offers.
-Whilst the number of men is less than the number of women,
+Whilst discount offers seem to be more popular than BOGO offers, the men completed the promotional offers more than the women.
 - **Minimum Spend Requirements**: Discount offers appear to have larger minimum spend requirements compared to BOGO offers.

 ## Results